 What needs to be on the agenda for energy stakeholders?

-Above all, we must have a solid plan to reduce carbon, To reach that, we have to define what we value – not just improving access to energy, and guaranteeing energy security to meet the needs of economic growth, but doing all of this in a sustainable way and one in which carbon emissions are drastically reduced.
+Above all, for a green future of energy, we must have a solid plan to reduce carbon.
+To reach that, we have to define what we value – not just improving access to energy and guaranteeing energy security to meet the needs of economic growth, but doing all of this in a sustainable way and one in which carbon emissions are drastically reduced.
 Then we need clear and transparent benchmarks against which to measure our progress.

 We also need a vision that combines the decentralized and the centralized – embracing more distributed generation, while looking at the larger system and how we can move energy around globally in real time.

-Finally, how might the energy sector look by 2030?
+Finally, how might the future of energy look by 2030?

 I fear that we will be paying for our previous failures to reduce carbon emissions, and being increasingly preoccupied with climate change adaptation.
 But I also believe that we can have a sector that delivers much higher access to energy than today, with greater use of renewables, incentivizing innovation and creating economic growth while reducing our impact on the planet.